Sverre of Norway: Early life

 According to the saga, Sverre was born in 1151 to Gunnhild and her husband Unås, a comb maker from the Faroes.
 When Sverre was five, the family moved to the Faroes where Sverre was raised in the household of Unås' brother Roe, bishop of the Faroes on Kirkjubøargarður in Kirkjubøur.
 It was here that Sverre studied for the priesthood and was ordained.
 The priest school of Kirkjubøur must have been of a high standard, for Sverre was later described as very well educated.
 The legend says that he was hidden in a cave near the village.
-This cave actually exists and gave the mountain Sverrihola (303 m, "Sverre's cave") on the south tip of Streymoy its name.
+This cave actually exists and gave the mountain Sverrahola (303 m, "Sverre's cave") on the south tip of Streymoy its name.

 Sverre, however, was not suited for a priestly life.
 The saga states that he had several dreams which he interpreted as a sign that he was destined for greater things.
 Further, in 1175, his mother revealed that Sverre was really the son of King Sigurd Munn.
 In the following year, Sverre travelled to Norway to seek his destiny.